dmitrycello/yaglpp/README.md

 - The last 2 switches contain the library output paths.

 >[!NOTE]
 > The **`GLPP_GLFW_LIB`** switch also conains the library folder (e.g. _lib-vc2019/glfw3dll.lib_).
-It is important to change the year in folder name while using another IDE.
+It is important to change the year in folder name while using another IDE, to link the appropriate library.
 At the moment GLFW supports Visual Studio 2013, 2015, 2017, 2019 and 2022.

 > [!WARNING]
 > Do not alter the last 2 switches, unless you really need to recalibrate the library path layout.